nh325/ImageReader/README.md

 # ImageReader

 # RadonScript:
-- Upload a TIF file
+- Upload a TIFF file
 - Input appropriate channel and slice number
 - Draw circle ROI for Radon transform and std dev plot
 - Save to directory